tunaynovruz/kodmod/docs/2.sistem-dizayn/problems/design-uber.md

 - **Currency Handling**: Support for different currencies and payment methods
 - **Regional Compliance**: Adapt to local regulations and requirements
 - **Cultural Considerations**: Customize features based on regional preferences
-- **Time Zone Handling**: Proper handling of time zones for scheduling and reporting